DCC-EX/DCCEXProtocol/README.md

 # Credits

-This library is taken, in part, from the WiThrottle library by **Copyright © 2018-2019 Blue Knobby Systems Inc.**
+This delegate and connection code in this library is taken directly from the WiThrottle library by **Copyright © 2018-2019 Blue Knobby Systems Inc.**

 # DCC-EX Native network protocol library